ferhadme/dotfiles/README.md

 **`scripts/brightness-i3-status.sh`** - Workaround script for displaying brightness on i3status bar, since i3status doesn't have brightness module.
 Used in i3status configuration file

 **`scripts/brightness_control.pl`** - Perl script for changing brightness of screen by modifying state of Kernel `/sys/class/backlight module`.
 It handles value and percentage based brightness changes well.
-Used in polybar, i3 configuration files
+Used in polybar, i3, ly configuration files

 **`scripts/fan-control.pl`** - Perl script for controlling fan mode (silent, balance, turbo) by modifying state of Kernel `asus-nb-wmi module` on Asus laptops.
 Used in polybar, i3 configuration files